The Third Imperial Easter Egg

 Article 68/1548 of the transfer is described as ‘One gold egg with watch, diamond push-piece and pedestal with 3 sapphires and rose cut diamonds.’

-In 2011 Fabergé researchers Vincent and Anna Palmade discovered the Egg survived beyond 1922.
-It had made its way to the West and was sold without its provenance for $2,450 (£875) by Parke Bernet in New York, in their auction of the 7th March 1964.
-Parke Bernet’s catalogue entry for the Egg reads:
+In 2011 Vincent and Anna Palmade discovered the Egg survived beyond 1924.
+It had made its way to the West and entered the collection of a New Yorker named Mrs Rena Clark.
+Her chattels were sold by Parke Bernet in New York, on 7th March 1964.
+Among them, listed without its provenance was the egg.
+It sold for $2,450 and the catalogue entry read:

 Gold Watch in egg- form case on wrought three- tone gold stand set with jewels, fourteen Karat gold watch in reeded egg shaped case with seventy-five point old mine clasp by Vacheron Constantin; on eighteen karat three-tone gold stand exquisitely wrought with an annulus, bordered with wave scrollings and pairs of corbel like legs cisele with a capping of roses, pendants of tint leaves depending to animalistic feet with ring stretcher: the annulus bears three medallions of cabochon sapphires surmounted by tiny bow knotted ribbons set with minute diamonds, which support very finely cisele three-tone gold swags of roses and leaves which continue downward and over the pairs of legs.
 Height 31/4 inches.

-The Egg remained in the USA and was recently bought for $14,000.
-The purchasers were unaware of its provenance and the price paid was calculated only on its intrinsic value.
+The Egg remained in the USA and was later bought for $14,000.
+The purchaser was unaware of its provenance and the price paid was calculated solely on its intrinsic value.

 “We doubt everything but this story is so wonderful you couldn’t really make it up – it is beyond fiction and in the legends of antique dealing, there is nothing quite like this.”